COVID-19 research

 WHAT'S THE STORY

-This study is open in the Bristol Royal Hospital for Children
+This study is being run at Bristol Royal Hospital for Children

 and is collecting blood samples to look at antibody levels against